RiccardoParrino/MyCRM/README.md

 # MyCRM

-This project is a simple CRUD application implementing a small CRM with the page of Sales, Products and Customers.
+This project is a CRUD application implementing a simple CRM with the page of Sales, Products and Customers.

-This project doesn't pretend to be professional or for commercial purposes as simple as it is.

 Here you can find some screeshots from the live project.